bruceadams/pmap/README.md

 ====

 This Ruby gem adds three methods to any Enumerable (notably including any Array).
-The two added methods are:
+The three added methods are:

 * _pmap_ parallel map
 * _peach_ parallel each
 * _peach_with_index_ parallel each_with_index

-Threading in Ruby has limitations.
+Threading in Ruby has limitations
 ----------------------------------

 Matz Ruby 1.8.* uses _green_ threads.
 All Ruby threads are run within a single thread in a single process.
-A single Ruby program will never use more than a single core of a mutli-core machine.
+A single Ruby program will never use more than a single core of a multi-core machine.

 Matz Ruby 1.9.* uses _native_ threads.
 Each Ruby thread maps directly to a thread in the underlying operating system.
-In theory, a single Ruby program can use multpile cores.
+In theory, a single Ruby program can use multiple cores.
 Unfortunately, there is a global interpreter lock _GIL_ that causes single-threaded behavior.

 JRuby also uses _native_ threads.
 JRuby avoids the global interpreter